 Tips for preparing your hot rod or custom car or truck for interior and upholstery.

-First and foremost, your wiring harness and all connections should be completed and fully tested before you bring your vehicle to an upholstery shop for interior work.
+First and foremost, your wiring harness and all connections should be completed and fully tested before you start or bring your vehicle to an upholstery shop for interior work.